Skip to content Show noticeHide notice

 The Cambria County Liberty Tree was planted at Sandyvale Memorial Gardens, a location with great historical significance, as several Revolutionary War veterans are interred there.

-The Pennsylvania Freemasons have partnered with America250PA to sponsor planting Liberty Trees in all sixty-seven Pennsylvania counties.
-The tree that will be planted at Sandyvale Memorial Gardens is a descendant of the last remaining Liberty Tree that stood in Annapolis, Maryland.
+The Pennsylvania Freemasons partnered with America250PA to sponsor planting Liberty Trees in all sixty-seven Pennsylvania counties.
+The tree, planted at Sandyvale Memorial Gardens, is a descendant of the last remaining Liberty Tree that stood in Annapolis, Maryland.

 Liberty Tree Planting Ceremony